yuqingcai/DigitRecognitionC/README.md

 # DigitRecognitionC

-Implementation in C of "Handwritten Digit Recognition" in Michael Nielsen's book --"Neural Networks and Deep Learning."
+Implementation in C++ of "Handwritten Digit Recognition" in Michael Nielsen's book --"Neural Networks and Deep Learning."